arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 The Way We Work will be judged a success if it helps NHSUK software developers rapidly deliver value to users whilst improving the technical quality of our products.

-The leadership team will be held accountable for those business outcomes.
+The leadership team will be held accountable for those business outcomes, which will be measured at a team level (i.e. for each delivery team).
 The Way We Work is not intended to be a way to assess the performance of individuals.

 The leadership team has decided to measure their success in 3 broad categories: